u0693875-billprisbrey/Researcher-Turnover-in-Windows/Reports and Analyses/Dimensions-Age-Exploratory-Data-Analysis.md

 Identifying patterns could also help efforts to find matches.

-Extreme gradient boosting was used with default settings to detect whether a PI was "missing" or "present" in Dimensions data using 40 variables, 15 numeric and 25 character.
+Extreme gradient boosting was used with default settings to detect whether a PI match was "missing" or "present" in Dimensions data using 40 variables (15 numeric and 25 categories.)

-The most common character value was chosen per PI.
+The most common category value was chosen per PI.
 The minimum and maximum proposal year (between 2013 and 2023 per population filter criteria), and the range between, was extracted or calculated.
 Values like the number of proposals won or lost, and the median amount requested, was calculated per PI.

 The machine learning model had an overall accuracy of 76%, precision of 59%, and recall of 34%.
 Of most relevance was the Kappa score, a measure of agreement beyond chance, at 0.29 which greatly exceeded a 0.1 threshold.
 This suggests the presence of patterns or underlying structure that describe which PI's were missing matches.